L-Chris/aisy/README.md

 # AISearch

-A Tiny AI Search Engine in JavaScript
+A Tiny AI Search Engine in TypeScript

 ## Features: